CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Appendix

-The logical reasoning agent is a sequence-to-sequence model based on an LSTM layer.
-Before inputting math question into LSTM layer, the math question should be encoded into sequence vectors from original string format.
-Each math question could be denoted as $ab \equiv cd \, (\, mod \, e)$, which is composed of 11 characters.
-Each character will be mapped into a $1 \times 17$ vector, where the location of this character in a pre-built character dictionary (["0","1","2","3","4","5","6","7","8","9","$\equiv$","(","m","o","d",")"," "]) will be denoted as 1, other locations will be denoted as 0.
-So we finally obtain a $11 \times 17$ vector for each math question.
+The logical reasoning agent is a sequence-to-sequence model based on an LSTM model.
+Before inputting the math question into the LSTM, the math question is encoded into sequence vectors from original string format.
+Each math question is denoted as $ab \equiv cd \, (\, mod \, e)$, comprising 11 characters.
+We use one-hot encoding to deal with the characters.
+Specifically, each character is mapped into a $1 \times 17$ vector, where the location of this character in a pre-built character dictionary ([`0',`1',`2',`3',`4',`5',`6',`7',`8',`9',`$\equiv$',`(',`m',`o',`d',`)',` ']) is denoted as 1, and other locations are denoted as 0.
+So we finally obtain the $11 \times 17$ vector for each math question.

-For each math question string ($1 \times 11$), we use sequence encoding mentioned above to encode it into a sequence vector ($11 \times 17$), which is then fed into LSTM layer.
+For each math question string ($1 \times 11$), we use sequence encoding mentioned above to encode it into a sequence vector ($11 \times 17$), which is then fed into the LSTM model.
 The hidden unit is 256 neurons, which is then connected with 17 neurons with softmax activation function.
-Finally, the neuron with highest probability is the final output answer.
-We use Keras\cite{chollet2015keras} to implement the model (loss function: categorical cross entropy, optimizer: Adam, learning rate: 0.001).
+Finally, the neuron with the highest probability is the final output answer.
+We use Keras(\cite{chollet2015keras}) to implement the model (loss function: categorical cross entropy, optimizer: Adam, learning rate: 0.001).

 The logical reasoning agent aims to solve math tasks correctly.
-In short, given one math question as input, it could directly output the arithmetic reasoning answer.
+In short, given one math question as input, it directly outputs the arithmetic reasoning answer.
 Therefore, the training and testing of logical reasoning agent have no correlation or connection with real users' response.
 Hence, we prepare a separate dataset that is independent with users' dataset to train the logical reasoning agent.
-Finally, we traverse all possible combinations of three numbers in math questions and get a dataset including 20414 samples, which is split into training set (80\%) and testing set (20\%).
+Finally, we have traversed all possible combinations of three numbers in math questions and gotten a dataset including 20414 samples, which is split into training set (80\%) and testing set (20\%).